 The total value of land held under the Waste Disposal contract at current market value is estimated at £4.4m.
-In 2015/16 this value was £3.385m.
-The increase of £1.015m is due to a revaluation in 2016/17 carried out by Lancashire County Council Estates Department.
+The valuation was carried out by Lancashire County Council Estates Department.
 Under the terms of the Joint Working Agreement, Blackpool Council will be due a 12.5% share of this at the end of the contract.